vladisuave/3dprintingcenter/3d-printing-center-curriculum.md

 - 3D printing builds objects layer by layer, like stacking pancakes
 - We design on computers, then the printer makes it real
 - Plastic gets heated and squeezed out like frosting from a tube
-- Show infographic: "From Computer to Object in 3 Steps"
+- Show infographic from Placerville EDC Library

 **Visual Demonstrations:**
 - Use simple infographics showing the layer-by-layer process